AnexiledPKUer/Detailed-analysis-of-tower-field-arithmetic-with-applications-to-Boyar-Sboxes/README.md

 # New-circuits-for-AES-S-box

-We provide the two circuits and the corresponding improved versions here, which is from the artical 'New techniques for optimizing the Implementation of AES-like S-boxes'
+We provide the two circuits from the artical 'Detailed analysis of tower field arithmetic with applications to Boyar’s S-boxes'